soundslikealloy/multivarcorr/README.md

 6. Execute mutlivarcorr() function:
   1. Call to `run_multivarcorr(data_file)` where...
     &#09;<br>>`data_file (string)` is the name of Excel file (w/ extension).

-    &#09;<br>Once the correlation analysis has been performed, the results will be displayed in the *Command Window*.
+**Once the correlation analysis has been performed, the results will be displayed in the *Command Window**.